 The question whether the non-uniform bounded value property is also a sufficient condition is negatively settled by the next result:

-\begin{proposition} There exists a measure that is not a subgraph motif measure relative to the induced ranking, but it enjoys the non-uniform bounded value property. \end{proposition}
+\begin{proposition} There exists a centrality measure that is not a subgraph-based measure relative to the induced ranking, but it enjoys the non-uniform bounded value property. \end{proposition}

-Let us stress that Corollary~\ref{cor:necessary-condition-ranking} equips us with a convenient tool for showing that a centrality measure $\Ce$ is not a subgraph motif measure relative to the induced ranking: it suffices to show that there exist an integer $n>0$ and a graph $G$ such that $|\val{G}{n}(\Ce)| > n+1$.
+Let us stress that Corollary~\ref{cor:necessary-condition-ranking} equips us with a convenient tool for showing that a measure $\Ce$ is not a subgraph-based measure relative to the induced ranking: it suffices to show that there is $n>0$ and a graph $G$ such that $|\val{G}{n}(\Ce)| > n+1$.
 In the case of closeness, we can show that there exists a graph $G$ such that $|\val{G}{5}(\closeness)| > 6$, which in turn implies that: